afsc-gap-products/gapctd/0_batch_processing.md

                          in_pattern = "_qc.rds")
 ```

-# 13. Finalize data
+## 13. Finalize data

-Finally, move all of the accepted profiles from /output/gapctd/ to the
+Move all of the accepted profiles from /output/gapctd/ to the
 /final_cnv/ directory.

 ``` r